-Since you process claims for us and your weekend work may include submitting claims or handling claim files, there is a good chance of a real or apparent conflict of interest.
-Report the job offer to your manager and Compliance Officer.
+Since you process claims for us and your weekend work may include submitting claims or handling claims files, there is a good chance of a real or apparent conflict of interest.
+Report the job offer to your manager and compliance officer.

-Even if it is determined that accepting the outside position is not prohibited, you must consult with Compliance\to avoid even the appearance of a conflict of interest.
+Even if it is determined that accepting the outside position is not prohibited, you must consult with Compliance to avoid even the appearance of a conflict of interest.
 Compliance will share appropriate guidelines to help you out.
-And, if you do accept the position, you also must enter this information in your online Code of Conduct Acknowledgement Form.
+And if you do accept the position, you also must enter this information in your online Code of Conduct Acknowledgement Form.
+Even inexpensive gifts should not be accepted if they might be seen as a bribe or an attempt to influence business decisions.